rmlane/bscContentHelpers/README.md

 ### A Knit Function

-This controls the behavior of the knit button; in other words, it determines how the Rmd draft gets turned into the PDF (html, docx, etc.) output.
+This controls the behavior of the knit button; in other words, it determines how the Rmd draft gets turned into the pdf (or html or docx or pptx) document.

-Currently, all custom templates use the same knit function (`bsc_knit()`).
-It must be explicitly mentioned in the YAML metadata of an Rmd file (and is included in all templates).
+Currently, all custom in this package templates use the same knit function (`bsc_knit()`).
+It must be explicitly mentioned in the YAML metadata of your Rmd file (and is included in all templates).
+If it’s left out, your document will be knit using `rmarkdown`’s default knit behavior.

 All arguments passed to the knit function have defaults, but some can be updated by explicitly setting parameters in the YAML header.
 These